Airtable/airtable.js/README.md

 # Promises

-As of [v0.5.0](https://github.com/Airtable/airtable.js/releases/tag/v0.5.0) all of the methods that take a `done` callback will return a promise if you don't pass in a `done` callback.
+As of [v0.5.0](https://github.com/Airtable/airtable.js/releases/tag/v0.5.0) all of the methods that take a `done` callback will return a Promise if you don't pass in a `done` callback.

 For example: